Ellen M. RandlePartner

-Ellen Randle heads the firm’s Domestic Relations Department and is a member of the Litigation/ADR Department.
+Ellen Randle heads the firm’s Domestic Relations Department.
+She is also a member of the Litigation/ADR Department and the Executive Committee.

 Ellen’s practice is focused on family law and probate litigation.
 She has represented some of the highest net worth and net income clients in western Massachusetts and has handled significant divorce cases involving complex financial issues, including business valuations, stock options, retirement and deferred compensation plans, inherited and gifted property, and tax implications.
 Ellen has successfully negotiated myriad divorce settlement agreements and agreements resolving various contested issues arising after divorce.
 She has an extensive history of conducting trials in divorce and other family law cases, and of representing clients in appeals and other post-judgment remedies.
 Ellen has negotiated and drafted antenuptial agreements and has both challenged and defended the validity and/or enforceability of antenuptial agreements in divorce cases.
 She also is one of the few attorneys in western Massachusetts with experience drafting post-nuptial agreements.